-For instance, if you’re following an agile philosophy in managing your projects, you’ll want to have regular interactions with the client and/or end users; you’re committed to a more open understanding of scope that may evolve based on feedback from end users; and you’ll take an iterative approach to delivering the scope of work.
-But how does one apply these and other agile principles and values in a structured or guided manner?
-Enter Scrum.
+“For instance, if you’re following an Agile philosophy in managing your projects, you’ll want to have regular interactions with the client and/or end-users; you’re committed to a more open understanding of scope that may evolve based on feedback from end-users; and you’ll take an iterative approach to delivering the scope of work,” Griffin says.

-Download Our Free Guide to Breaking Into Project Management
+Download Our Free Guide to Advancing In Project Management

 A guide to what you need to know, from today’s in-demand skills to the industry’s growing job opportunities.

-What Is Scrum?
+What Is Scrum Project Management?

-Whereas agile is a philosophy or orientation, Scrum is a specific methodology for how one manages a project.
-It provides a process for how to identify the work, who will do the work, how it will be done, and when it will be completed by.
-Of course, you may ask, “How is that different from ‘traditional’ project management?”
-The best way to illustrate this is to share the process for how Scrum projects are executed.
+“Whereas Agile is a philosophy or orientation, Scrum is a specific methodology for how one manages a project,” Griffin says.
+“It provides a process for how to identify the work, who will do the work, how it will be done, and when it will be completed by.”

-This is why you should only consider the technical skills as only one component of the skills necessary to lead projects successfully.
-This is why Northeastern’s project management program doesn’t focus solely on technical skills, but pays significant attention to developing competencies in teamwork, communication, leadership, critical thinking, problem solving, and organizational awareness.
+“This is why you should consider technical skills as only one component of the skills necessary to lead projects successfully,” Griffin says.
+“This is why Northeastern’s project management program doesn’t focus solely on technical skills, but pays significant attention to developing competencies in teamwork, communication, leadership, critical thinking, problem-solving, and organizational awareness.”